Jump to:

 Respiratory dysfunction can be categorized into the following areas:

-1. Muscle weakness resulting in decreased ventilatory function.
+• Muscle weakness which results in decreased ventilatory function

-• The diaphragm and accessory muscles provide insufficient force or become fatigued and unable to ventilate effectively.
+• The diaphragm and accessory muscles provide insufficient force or become fatigued more easily, as such are unable to ventilate effectively.

-• In addition, the intercostal and abdominal muscles become flaccid, leading to paradoxical breathing that reduces efficiency of breathing and reduced vital capacity (VC).
+• In addition, the intercostal and abdominal muscles become flaccid.
+This leads to paradoxical breathing which reduces efficiency of breathing and also reduces vital capacity (VC).

 • Neck, cranial nerve and bulbar involvement reduce the ability for the individual to control secretions once mobilized.

-• Mucus hypersecretion can result from loss of sympathetic control and unopposed vagal activity.
-An increase in secretions is also common with tracheostomy placement.
+• Mucus hypersecretion results from the loss of sympathetic control and unopposed vagal activity.
+Of note, an increase in secretions is also common with tracheostomy placement.

-• The combination of increased bronchial secretions and ineffective cough can lead to airway obstructions, mucus plugs, sudden respiratory distress and potential cardiac arrest.
+• The combination of increased bronchial secretions and ineffective cough leads to mucus plugs, airway obstructions, sudden respiratory distress and potential cardiac arrest.

 • Occurs secondary to impaired expansion of the lungs.

-• Decreased inflation of the alveoli also leads to decreased surfactant production.
+• Decreased inflation of the alveoli leads to decreased surfactant production.

-• Segments of collapsed lungs no longer participate in gas exchange leading to ventilation/perfusion mismatch.
+• Segments of collapsed lung are unable to participate in gas exchange, leading to ventilation/perfusion (V/Q) mismatch.

 • Parasympathetic activity is responsible for bronchoconstriction.

-• Loss of sympathetic control and unopposed vagal activity lead to increased airway tone and bronchospasms.
+• Loss of sympathetic control and unopposed vagal activity leads to increased airway tone and bronchospasms.

 Disease progression including natural history, disease phases or stages, disease trajectory (clinical features and presentation over time)